Alex Askew

 Alex Q. Askew (born 1985) is an American politician serving as a Democratic member of the Virginia House of Delegates since January 2024, as well as previously from 2020 to 2022.
-He will remain in the General Assembly through 2027, as he currently faces no opponent.
+He serves the 95th district.

 Biography

 Askew was born and raised in Virginia Beach, Virginia.
 He attended Tallwood High School and graduated from Hampton University.
 During his career, he worked for a number of political campaigns at all levels, including the presidential campaigns of Barack Obama in 2012 and Bernie Sanders in 2016.

 Political career

 Askew ran for the 90th district in the 2014 special election, but lost in the Democratic primary to Joe Lindsey.

 2019

 Askew ran for the 85th district in 2019 to succeed delegate Cheryl Turpin, who was resigning to run for the 7th district of the Virginia Senate.
 He won the general election against Republican Rocky Holcomb with 51.6% of the vote.

 2021

 In an upset, Askew was narrowly defeated by cabinet store owner Karen Greenhalgh in the 2021 election.
 Due to the narrow margin of victory, a recount was conducted in early December.
 The recount reaffirmed Greenhalgh's victory with 115 votes.
 Askew conceded shortly thereafter.